 The amount of Pell Grant that a student is eligible to receive is based on the number of credits in which they enroll and attend.
 If a student withdraws from or fails a course, the student and KU may be required to repay some or all of the Pell Grant received for the term.
 The Documentation of Attendance (DA) process is used to determine if a student attended a class.

 Financial Aid and Scholarships (FAS) works with faculty and students to confirm whether or not a student began attendance to determine eligibility for Pell grant funds.

-- FAS contacts both students and faculty to gather DA information.
-Students are notified by email that they will need to provide documentation of attendance or participation in any academically related activity for the courses from which they withdrew.
-Faculty are also contacted by email and asked to document the student’s attendance or participation in any academically related activity.
+Students are notified by email that they are going throught he DA process for the course(s) which they withdrew.
+Faculty are contacted by email and asked to document the student’s attendance or participation in any academically related activity.

 Once attendance has been determined, the student will receive written notification if repayment is required and the process for repayment.